G4me4u/g4mengine/README.md

 ```java
 import java.awt.Color;
 ```
 And that's how simple it is to get a program to run!
 But it's not the end of our little example.

+#### Display configuration
 There's one small, but important, step that we've skipped.
 Where did we ever set the size and title of the display?
 Well - we didn't.
 The Application didn't find any configuration for the display, and it therefore chose the default values.
 Hence you'll see "My Title" as the title of the 400x400 window.
 These are all default values.
 You can change them by creating a *display.txt* file inside of a folder called *config* or simply by supplying the *Application* constructor with a path to the display configuration.
 A display config file could look as follows:

 ```
 title=Hello World